LiberationFrequency/fsradio/README.md

 Requirements:
 ------------------------------------
 * A Frontier Silicon® Wi-Fi Radio
-* For additional dependencies take a look into dependencies.json
+* For additional dependencies take a look into dependencies.json or execute ./fsradio --checkdep

 Known issues: